Home

 Dating.

-The date given here for the Artemision burials is of course a lower limit, and archaeology seems to require a much earlier one, probably some time before 600 B.C.
+The date given here for the Artemision burials is of course a lower limit, and archaeology seems to require a much earlier one, probably sometime before 600 B.C.
 However, there is (to me) a possible numismatic problem with this dating - there seem to be rather more southern Ionian types overall in the pre-Artemision period than after it, so that an early deposit date implies an abundance of types before 600 B.C, leaving relatively few (although certainly common) types available to fill the long gap between the Artemision burials and the end of Croesus' reign.
 At first sight such an unbalanced distribution of types looks rather odd, but perhaps it just reflects an increasing standardisation, and possibly also centralisation, of coin production.

 Private versus Civic Types.

 It is well known that there are many more types than there are cities that might reasonably be supposed to have issued coins in this period, and it has often been assumed that the commoner types, particularly those repeating the same one or two dominant obverse designs, are civic issues, while smaller issues with varying obverse images are mostly "private" issues funded by local "merchants and bankers" (although probably coined, at least in the larger cities, at the official mint).
-This idea has been criticised on various grounds but once a (coined) money economy had been established it would seem not unlikely that the wealthier merchants (basically traders and wholesalers), for example, would have issued coins in order to facilitate local trade, particularly in the smaller cities which may not have been in a position to issue their own coinage.
-The coins may have been issued as credit tokens (in exchange for bullion or other goods) to small traders and shopkeepers, who could then have used them as change in settling accounts with their suppliers and customers, thus passing them into the local economy*.
+This idea has been criticised on various grounds but once a (coined) money economy had been established it would seem not unlikely that the wealthier merchants (basically traders and wholesalers), for example, would have issued coins in order to facilitate local trade, particularly in the smaller cities which may not have been willing to issue their own coinage.
+The coins may have been issued as credit tokens (in exchange for bullion or other goods) to small traders and shopkeepers, who could then have used them as change in settling accounts with their suppliers and customers, thus passing them into the local economy.
 This is of course just what 19th century merchants in various countries did when they issued their own trade tokens to compensate for the scarcity of official small change.

 Apart from these minor local types I also assume that some types, particularly those from limited series in better style, were primarily "prestige" issues of major cities, issued perhaps for some specific official purpose, or maybe by private persons as a public service (and likely also for political self promotion); examples may be the stylised "geometric" and bee/grain ear series of (it seems) Ephesus, where most denominations seem to be struck from only one pair of dies, and some of the archaising types in the Weid.
 131-140 groups.